armflorentlebeau/avhcli/README.md

 ## Prerequisite

-curl should be installed on the system, as well as the OpenVPN client and netcat to connect to the instance.
+curl and jq should be installed on the system, as well as the OpenVPN client and netcat to connect to the instance.
 To install them on Debian machines:

 ```
-sudo apt install curl openvpn netcat
+sudo apt install curl jq openvpn netcat
 ```

 ## Installation